- Experience the floe edge – also known as the “line of life”

 - You may also have a chance to visit evocative ancient Thule sites, where you will see the traditional tent rings and learn about the culture and history of the ancestors of Inuit

-- Transfers to camp can offer an opportunity to take in the breathtaking views which is an epic experience onto itself
+- Transfers to camp can offer an opportunity to take in the breathtaking views which is an epic experience unto itself

 ** For best birding opportunities, consider earlier departures